-- Prepaid expenditure incurred by an STS taxpayer is immediately deductible under the 12-month rule if: - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the payment was made.
+- Prepaid expenditure incurred by a small business entity is immediately deductible under the 12-month rule if - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the expenditure was incurred.

-This rule, known as the 12-month rule, applies to both deductible business and deductible non-business expenditure made by an STS taxpayer.
-It applies to years of income commencing after 30 June 2001.
+This rule, known as the 12-month rule, applies to both deductible business expenditure and deductible non-business expenditure incurred by a small business entity that chooses to use this concession.

-■ If a prepayment does not meet the 12-month rule, you cannot claim an immediate deduction.
-STS taxpayers must apportion the deduction over the eligible service period or 10 years, whichever is less.
+If a prepayment does not meet the 12-month rule, you cannot claim an immediate deduction.
+Small business entities must apportion the deduction over the eligible service period or 10 years, whichever is less.